sematic-ai/sematic/docs/execution-modes.md

 >>> pipeline(...).resolve(SilentResolver())
 ```

-## Local execution
+## Local resolution

-This is the default mode.
+`LocalResolver` is the default resolver.
 Your pipeline still runs on your local machine, but
 tracks execution in Sematic's database.
 Your pipeline's runs and artifacts are
 visualizable in the UI.